Collaborative Piano

 All applicants will be required to sight read and complete an interview in addition to preparing the following repertoire by emphasis.

 Applicants are required to provide their own collaborator for live auditions.
-Applicants for in-person auditions can bring their own collaborator or hire a musician from this roster.
+Applicants for in-person auditions can bring their own collaborator or hire a musician from a roster to be available by December 20.

-• Choose one of the following concerto movements:
+• Choose one of the following orchestral reductions:

 • TCHAIKOVSKY: Violin Concerto in D major, op.
 35, Mvt.
 1

-• 20–25 minutes chosen from the following sonatas (must include at least one movement from Group A and at least one movement from Group B).
+• 20–25 minutes chosen from the following sonatas (must include at least one movement from Group A and at least song from Group C and one from Group D).

 • Group A